Deta-Cold/delta-firmware/core/src/apps/nem/README.md

 Each such attached mosaic has a `quantity` denoting the amount of such mosaic to be transferred.
 There is a catch though: the actual amount of the mosaic to be transferred isn't `quantity` but `mosaic.quantity * transfer.amount`.
 In other words, the quantity is multiplied by the `amount` field in transfer.
 This is most likely due to backwards compatibility where transfers with amount 0 where discarded.

 You can also transfer XEM and mosaics at the same time.
 In that case you need to attach the nem.xem mosaic.
-From the user point of view Trezor shows this as a regular XEM transfer.
+From the user point of view detahard shows this as a regular XEM transfer.

 ##### Importance transfer